twistedpeer/fear-v/README.md

 ```

 ## Usage
-In order to use FEAR-V, you need to load some environment variables:
+In order to use FEAR-V, you need to load some environment variables.
+You can do so by executing the following command:
 ```
 source sourceme.sh
 ```